-Take a look at what some practicing physicians have to say about how to study in medical school.
+We took a look at what some practicing physicians had to say about how to study in medical school.

 10 Doctor-prescribed tips for studying in medical school

-Use the list below to find not only some of the most efficient ways to study in medical school but also the methods that help you best retain material.
+Although these are not the only ways, the list below provides some of the most efficient ways to study in medical school that helps you best retain material.

 1. Review material regularly